TeamNintenMod/Ruby/README.md

 This is an attempt to create a semi-miiversey social media platform, written in Node.JS, Powered by a MySQL server.

+## Notice

+Please do not rehost this service.
+I do not intend for it to be rehosted.

 [Discord Server Link](https://discord.gg/MaGtyJg6rH)

 # So Far..